merchantprotocol/documentation/docs/05_Magento_v1/35_Advanced_Dataflow/01_Overview.md

 Currently, this product has only one image that is used for the base image, small image, and thumbnail.
 Because we’re going to now offer this product in three colors, we need to upload an image for each color, and replace the image that’s currently assigned to the product.
 Because this is a simple product, we can later use Custom Options to add an option for each color.

 Magento creates a directory structure of product image files that is organized alphabetically.
 You can see that path before each image file name in the CSV data.
 However, when you import images, you must never include that path before the file name.
-The only thing you have to do is to enter a forward slash before the file name of each image that you want to import.
+The only thing you have to do is enter a forward slash before the file name of each image that you want to import.
 Magento takes care of the rest.
 For this example, we need to add the three image files that were uploaded to the media/import folder.

 	/hdb005_HOTP_600.jpg